Philip Palin: Postwar

 After the end of the fighting on 19 September, Palin's 75th Division was left on salvage work and road repair until the Armistice with the Turks was signed on 31 October.
 Demobilisation began early in 1919, but 75th Division was selected for the Army of Occupation of Palestine.
 In March 1919 it returned to garrison duty in Egypt, where Palin became responsible for the Eastern Delta, which was renamed 75th Division Area.
 Many other units were attached to his headquarters for this work.
 After July 1919 the disturbances in Egypt began to die down, and units began to disperse to their home countries.
 On 1 April 1920 the Division Area and remaining troops were handed over to 10th (Irish) Division and 75th Division ceased to exist.

 Awards

 Palin was awarded the CB in 1916 and the CMG in 1918, and in 1919 he was knighted (KCMG).
-During the war he had been mentioned in despatches eight times and promoted to Brevet Colonel.
+During the war he had been mentioned in despatches eight times.
 He was also awarded the Serbian Order of Karageorge and the Egyptian Order of the Nile.

-In 1920 Palin was appointed Colonel of his old regiment, the 14th Sikhs (later 1st Battalion 11th Sikh Regiment).
+In January 1920 Palin was appointed colonel of his old regiment, the 14th Sikhs (later 1st Battalion 11th Sikh Regiment).